jingshuowang/tyls.io/README.md

  2. add highlight for blocks that are being hovered over. and when mosue pressed go to image 1 when not image 0. for spriotesheet
 3. add a crossbar in the center of the screen4
 4. use my special cursor :D.
-5. block not allighned to white grid ;-;
+5. block not allighned to white grid ;-; + white grid lines not rendering at all
 6. later unlaoded chunks will be fog and would be loaded when player gets close to it. unlaoded ones arew kept in worldfil, just not rendered.
 7. enchance block placement/obliteration. it isnt connected now and iosnt smooth. it should be reallu smooth like last timne when we smoothened it it connects the 2 points that are loaded if it detects a part not loaded. so it should not be separated like more conneted and firm. same for destroying.
 8. grid have rendering issues. unstable.